Pints, Pounds, & Pâté

 My suggestion : enjoy your time in the friendly skies!
 These planes have a wide selection of movies and T.V. shows to watch, much wider than the option on domestic flights - find a new favorite!
 Delta allows messaging (subject to a variety of restrictions), so why not have a free glass of wine and tell your friends all about you trip?

-Drinking alcohol on a long flight
+Be smart about drinking alcohol on a long flight

 How to Enjoy a Long Haul Flight- Alcohol on Long Haul Flights